ipaleka/algodjango/README.md

 ./sandbox/sandbox up
 ```

-Then delete the SQLite database file of the project and recreate it with the `migrate` Django management command:
+Then delete the SQLite database file and recreate it with the `migrate` Django management command:

 ```bash
 (algovenv) $ cd algodjango